 You can purchase some maize germ at Kshs.
 50 per Kg and fishmeal at Kshs.
 50 per Kg.
-It’s one of the most practical small businesses that you can start with less than Kshs.
+It’s one of the most practical small businesses you can start with less than Kshs.
 10,000.
-Ensure they have proper housing and get a regular checkup for diseases.
+Ensure they have proper housing and get regular checkups for diseases.

 5. Selling Vegetables

 Vegetables are a necessity in every home.
 Start a local stall kibanda in your neighborhood.
-Have tomatoes, leafy greens, carrots, onion, potatoes, and fresh spices, among others.
+Have tomatoes, leafy greens, carrots, onion, potatoes, and fresh spices.
 Head to the central market and check out the price for wholesale vegetables.
 You must get there early enough when the freshest produce comes in.

 Once you pick a spot, construct a small wooden stall.
 Display your vegetables and start selling.
 The stock can cost you Kshs.
 1,500 to 2,000 as you start.

 Have an option for home delivery.
 You can get customer contacts.
 Once they place an order, you deliver to their homes.
 The stall differs in price depending on the availability of materials.
 Remember to get the proper license for operating the business from local authorities.

 6. Selling Fruits

 Fruit vending works similarly to vegetables, but you can sell both on the same stall.
 Still, they seem more attractive to customers when displayed on their own.
 Set up a sturdy booth in a populated area.
 Get the proper operating permit to avoid the wrath of council askaris.